 Linked Claims Should Have Both Been Allowed to Proceed

 The ONCA agreed with the plaintiff that the result below was too rigid in its application of the Reid test and in requiring the plaintiff to prove all four factors.
 Given the need for a contextual approach, the motions judge failed to consider one critical factor, being the counterclaim.
 The ONCA found it to be a mirror image of the dismissed claim and based on the same factual matrix and legal issues.
 They were inextricably linked for success, and therefore, a dismissal of the original claim should have resulted in a dismissal of the counterclaim, and vice versa.
 Both claims were stale, due to the inactivity of both parties.
 Therefore it was in the interests of justice to allow both claims to proceed and the matter was referred back to the ONSC for trial.

 This case demonstrates that parties on all sides of a dispute should be held to the same standard.
 In this case, allowing the counterclaim to proceed when both parties had failed to act at various points, was deemed unjust.
 This case also highlights the importance of taking action and following timelines to avoid having a matter dismissed for delay.
 Had there been no counterclaim in the case at hand, the plaintiff’s matter would likely have been dismissed.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters including real estate purchase and sale matters.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters including real estate purchase and sale matters.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.